SuttonAshby/foxhallDesignCompany/README.md

 align contact submit form to the right crop title page images remake carousel to have more control
-    try using background image div better control for product dropdown carousel occasionally extends past page width *FIXED linked to listItem component
+    try using background image div *USING better control for product dropdown carousel occasionally extends past page width *FIXED linked to listItem component fix link styling for splashes

 add modal to list item images